graeme-lockley/jfixtures/README.md

         - Message line 1
         - Message line 2

-The purpose of this command is for reference only as it adds a time overhead to the processes of fixtures.
+The purpose of this command is for reference only as it adds a time overhead to the processing of fixtures.

 ### include

 Import a sequence of commands from another file into the fixture.
 Typically this is used to hold common schema and lookup table definitions before inserting data specific to a test scenario.

+#### Parameters:

+This command accepts a single command containing the location of the file whose content is to be include.
+There are two forms of location:

+- `resource:*file-name*`: this style refers to a file contained within the resources directory - usually a directory off of src/test.
+- `string:*some-or-other-string-content*`: this style is used for testing the include command and serves no real purpose beyond that.

+Depending on need jfixtures might support other include file name formats.

 #### Example: